Dariuskp/Terraform---AWS_FIS_Chaos/readme.md

-Terraform AWS FIS EC2 Shutdown Chaos Experiment
+Terraform AWS FIS EC2 Chaos Experiment
 This repository contains Terraform configurations to deploy an AWS Fault Injection Service (FIS) experiment template designed to simulate an EC2 instance shutdown.
 This is a foundational step for practicing chaos engineering principles and testing the resilience of your applications to unexpected EC2 instance failures.

 ⚠️ Important Warning ⚠️